ladybug-tools/dragonfly-legacy/README.md

 You need to have [Ladybug](https://github.com/mostaphaRoudsari/Ladybug) installed in order to run Dragonfly.

-It is also useful to have [Honeybee](https://github.com/mostaphaRoudsari/Honeybee) installed, which makes it easier to run the Dragonfly components that export to the Urban Weather Generator (UWG).
+It is also useful to have [Honeybee](https://github.com/mostaphaRoudsari/Honeybee) installed, which makes it easier to run the Dragonfly components that export to the [Urban Weather Generator (UWG)][https://github.com/hansukyang/UWG_Matlab].

 Licence